openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (0) The Issuer successfully obtains consent and user data required for the issuance of a requested Credential from the user using Issuer specific business process.

-(1) The flow begins as the Issuer generates an Issuance Initiation Request and communicates it to the Wallet, for example as a QR Code or as a deeplink.
+(1) The flow begins as the Issuer generates an Issuance Initiation Request for certain Credential(s) and communicates it to the Wallet, for example as a QR Code or as a deeplink.
 The Wallet uses information from the Issuance Initiation Request to obtain the issuer's metadata including details about the Credential that this issuer wants to issue.
 This step is defined in (#issuance_initiation_endpoint).

-(2) This step is the same as Step 3 in the Authorization Code Flow, but instead of authorization code, pre-authorized_code is sent in the Token Request.
-It might include a user pin for security reasons.
+(2) This step is the same as Step 3 in the Authorization Code Flow, but instead of authorization code, pre-authorized_code obtained in step (1) is sent in the Token Request.
 This step is defined in (#token_endpoint).

 (3) This step is the same as Step 4 in the Authorization Code Flow.
 This step is defined in (#credential-endpoint).

+Note that the pre-authorized_code is sent to the Token Endpoint, and not to the Authorization Endpoint.

-It is important to note that anyone who possesses a valid pre-authorization_code would be able to receive a VC from the Issuer.
+It is also important to note that anyone who possesses a valid pre-authorization_code would be able to receive a VC from the Issuer.
 Implementers MUST implement mitigations most suitable to the use-case.

+One such mechanism defined in this specification is the usage of PIN.
+If in the Issuance Initiation Request the Issuer indicated that the PIN is required, the user is requested to type in a PIN sent via a channel different that the Issuance Flow and the PIN is sent to the Issuer in the Token Request.

 For more details and concrete mitigations, see (#security-considerations).

-# Pre-Authorized Code Flow {#pre-authorized-code-flow} //WIP

-This section specifies an additional flow to obtain an access token for Credential issuance.
-It is intended to support scenarios where the user starts a process on an issuer's website that ultimately results in one or more Credentials being issued to the user's Wallet.
-The process on the issuer's website may include uploading documents and presenting verifiable Credentials to the issuer.
-Moreover, the End-user may be accessing the issuer's website on a device different from the one with the Wallet application so the Credential issuance process needs to be transfered to another device where the user's Wallet resides.

-In contrast to the flow specified in (#endpoints), this flows is initiated by the Issuer when the Credentials are "ready" and need to be "picked up" by the Wallet application.
-How the user provides information required for the issuance of a requested Credential to the Issuer and the business processes conducted by the Issuer to issue a Credential are out of scope of this specification.

-1. To initiate the flow, the Issuer needs to communicates to the Wallet two parameters: the pre-authorized code and the Credential type the code is valid for.
-The Issuer can send them in two different ways.
-Either the issuer sends them in an issuance initiation request to the Issuance Initiation Endpoint of the Wallet as described in (#issuance_initiation_request).
-Or the issuer renders a QR code containing the issuance initiation request with these parameters.
-In this case, the user scans the QR code with her Wallet on a different device in order to proceed.
-1. When initiating the flow, the Issuer also indicates if the PIN is required.
-If it is, sends PIN to the Wallet using a channel different from an issuance initiation request.
-1. The Wallet sends the pre-authorized code to the issuer's Token Endpoint.
-This request MUST contain a user PIN if requested by the issuer.
-1. The issuer responds with an access token valid for Credential issuance.
-1. The Wallet sends a Credential issuance request to the Credential endpoint as defined in (#credential_request) using the Credential type as indicated in the first step from the issuer to the Wallet.
-1. The issuer returns the requested Credential as defined in (#credential-response).

-Steps 1 through 3 constitute a new kind of pre-authorized code flow that is implemented using an additional issuance initiation endpoint and a new OAuth 2.0 grant type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
-Steps 4 through 6 conform to the process specified in (#endpoints).

-Note that the pre-authorized code is sent to the Token Endpoint and not to the Authorization Endpoint of the Issuer.

 # New Endpoints and Other Extensions to OAuth 2.0 {#endpoints}